Super Mario World: Development

 The game was directed by Takashi Tezuka, while Shigeru Miyamoto, the creator of both Super Mario and The Legend of Zelda, served as producer.
 Shigefumi Hino took the role of graphics designer.
-Nintendo Entertainment Analysis & Development handled development with a team of ten people, including three main programmers and a character designer, most of whom had worked on past Super Mario titles.
+Nintendo Entertainment Analysis & Development handled development with a team of fifteen people, including three main programmers and a character designer, most of whom had worked on past Super Mario titles.
 In a retrospective interview, the core team said Miyamoto wielded the most authority during development.

+In an interview with TOUCH Magazine, then-Nintendo president Hiroshi Yamauchi pointed out that sales of the Famicom were slowing dropping ever since it hit its peak about two years earlier, and that if they continued supporting it, players would eventually "get bored" and move on in favor of better-quality games, which would be "a dangerous situation" for them.
 Super Mario World was the first Mario series game developed for the then-upcoming Super Nintendo Entertainment System (SNES).
 As such, the team anticipated some difficulty in working with new and more advanced hardware.
 According to Tezuka, the software tools were not yet fully developed, and the team had to "go along with starting something new".
 Miyamoto acknowledged the team no longer had restrictions on certain mechanics such as scrolling and the number of colours they could implement.
 As a hardware experiment, the team ported Super Mario Bros.
 3 to the SNES.
 However, it felt like the same game to them, despite the improved colours and sprites.
 After that, Miyamoto realised the team's goal would be to use the new hardware to create something "totally new".
+Seeing the potential of the new capabilities present on the SNES, development of a fourth Super Mario installment began in October 1988, shortly after the release of Super Mario Bros.
+3. About a month later, the team began to implement and test ideas that were impossible for the third installment due to hardware limitations.

 Miyamoto said he had wanted Mario to have a dinosaur companion ever since Super Mario Bros., but Nintendo engineers could not add such a character into the game due to the limitations of the Nintendo Entertainment System (NES).
 The inspiration for Yoshi can be traced back even further; Miyamoto designed a green dragon for the 1984 game Devil World which shared many similarities with Yoshi.
 During the development of Super Mario Bros.
 3, Miyamoto had a number of sketches around his desk, including an image of Mario riding a horse.
 As development of Super Mario World progressed, the team opted to set the game in a "dinosaur land", so Tezuka asked designer Shigefumi Hino to draw a reptile-like creature based on Miyamoto's sketches.
 Hino originally produced a design that Tezuka deemed too reptilian, and "didn't really fit into the Mario world", so he encouraged the designer to create a "cuter" character.
 Tezuka speculated that Miyamoto's love of horse riding, as well as country and western themes, influenced Yoshi's creation.